Cosmological perturbations in the Tsallis holographic dark energy scenarios: Conclusions

-In this work, three different HDE models were studied considering both the perturbative level and observational viability.
-The models were i) the THDE as Hubble horizon and ii) future event horizon as cutoffs (THDE2) and iii) Standard HDE with future event horizon as cutoff.
-First, we implemented the linear perturbation theory and studied the growth of matter perturbations in clustered and non-clustered HDE.
-Second, we have performed a Bayesian analysis in order to compare models using most recent baryon acoustic oscillations measurements, big bang nucleosynthesis, cosmic microwave background priors, cosmic chronometers, Pantheon type Ia supernovae and redshift space distortions data.
+In this work, we studied three different HDE models considering both the perturbative level and observational viability.
+The models were (i) the THDE with Hubble horizon and (ii) future event horizon as cutoffs (THDE2), and (iii) Standard HDE with future event horizon as a cutoff.
+We implemented the linear perturbation theory and studied the growth of matter perturbations in clustered and non-clustered HDE.
+Moreover, we have performed a Bayesian analysis to compare models using the most recent observable data: (i) baryon acoustic oscillations measurements, (ii) big bang nucleosynthesis, (iii) cosmic microwave background priors, (iv) cosmic chronometers, v) Pantheon type Ia supernovae, and (vi) redshift space distortions data.

 Firstly, we studied the relative deviation of matter fluctuation computed at the current time considering the HDE and $\Lambda$CDM model.
-We obtained the minimum difference that occurred in the values that holographic dark energy behaviors as the cosmological constant.
-Next, we analyzed the impact of different parameter combinations on the linear growth rate and we found that clustered THDE models is always larger than that of the non-clustered.
+We obtained the minimum difference in the values that holographic dark energy behaviors as the cosmological constant.
+Next, we analyzed the impact of different parameter combinations on the linear growth rate, and we found that clustered THDE models are always larger than non-clustered ones.

 In the second moment, we analyzed the cosmological parameter behavior against the datasets considered.
-By assuming the priors for the free parameters described in section \ref{sec:data-results}, we performed a complete Bayesian analysis on the joint likelihood of BAO + BBN + CMB + CC + SNe Ia.
-We found out that the THDE, with Hubble horizon cutoff, has a little deviation of the cosmological constant ($\delta = 2$) with equation of state parameter today $w_{\rm de}(z = 0) = -1.015 \pm 0.039$ which a crossing the phantom barrier.
-For THDE with future event horizon (THDE2), we obtained that there is no significant deviation from the standard HDE model with $w_{\rm de}(z = 0) = -1.067 \pm 0.254$.
-The models studied here can relieve in $\approx 1\sigma$ the $\sigma_8$ tension in the non-clustered case.
-Considering the $H_0$ tension, these models can alleviate in $\approx 2\sigma$ this problem.
+By assuming the priors for the free parameters described in Sect. \ref{sec:data-results}, we performed a complete Bayesian analysis on the joint likelihood of BAO + BBN + CMB + CC + SNe Ia.
+We found out that the THDE, with Hubble horizon cutoff, has a little deviation of the cosmological constant ($\delta = 2$) with equation of state parameter today $w_{\rm de}(z = 0) = -1.003 \pm 0.033$ which a crossing the phantom barrier.
+For THDE with future event horizon (THDE2), we obtained that there is no significant deviation from the standard HDE model with $w_{\rm de}(z = 0) = -1.05 \pm 0.17$.
+The models studied here can relieve $\approx 1\sigma$ the $\sigma_8$ tension in the non-clustered case.
+Considering the $H_0$ tension, these models can alleviate in $\approx 2.8\sigma$ this problem.